pydata/pydata-sphinx-theme/pandas-docs/source/dsintro.rst

 Oftentimes, one can simply use a MultiIndex ``DataFrame`` for easily working with higher dimensional data.

-In addition, the ``xarray`` package was built from the ground up, specifically in order to support the multi-dimensional analysis that is one of ``Panel`` s main usecases.
+In addition, the ``xarray`` package was built from the ground up, specifically in order to support the multi-dimensional analysis that is one of ``Panel`` s main use cases.
 `Here is a link to the xarray panel-transition documentation <http://xarray.pydata.org/en/stable/pandas.html#panel-transition>`__.

 .. ipython:: python